Ishan130803/Innovate-For-Lawyered/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000/login) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+*At this stage, you can click on any one of the sign in options without authorization to navigate to the next page.
+This behaviour is temporary for demonstration purpses and will be replaced with proper authorization as the app develops*

 ## Learn More